Hidar37/kanban_restaurant_project/README.md

 ### Run tests
 > 7 Test cases have been used
 > In CMD you can type [ npm test ] in order to see the test cases result.

-### Deployment

-You can deploy this project using:
-- Github page
-- Hosting in a web server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>